 Most of them contain some form of chemical sunscreen like oxybenzone.
 Then I stumbled across this one - Vanicream Lip Protectant / Sunscreen SPF 30.
 It doesn't use any chemical sunscreens!
 AND it contains a whopping 15% zinc oxide - which blocks both UVA & UVB rays.
 I use it myself.
-It goes on like a cream, feels good on your lips, and doesn't leave a whitish cast.
+It's a white cream that rubs in easily.
+It feels good on your lips, and doesn't leave a whitish cast.

 More zinc oxide is always better for your skin.
 Learn more in our post, Sunscreen & SPF | Why You Need BETTER UVA Protection!

 Better yet, the Vanicream Lip Protectant should be great for people with allergies to lip balms.
 It's specially formulated for people with sensitive skin.
 It's free of dyes, fragrance, masking fragrance, lanolin, parabens, formaldehyde, formaldehyde releasers, and other preservatives!
 So cool!

 I wish you beautiful, allergy free lips and skin!
 Thanks for reading!

 You might also enjoy these posts: AlphaRet: A New Retinoid for Melasma, Aging Skin, Sun Damage, & Acne, Light Spots & Hypopigmentation – 9 Ways to Fix Them, and How much Botox will you need?
 How much will it cost?

 Masterpiece Skin Restoration is your online resource for all things medical aesthetics, skincare, beauty, and wellness.
 We keep you up to date on leading edge technology and the services available to help you restore your natural beauty.

 We have all the information you need to restore your skin.